-column for that user name.
-Identify shared memory segments and semaphores

-Insufficient heap/load memory

-Possible cause If you see the error "All available virtual memory has been used \ldots ", the virtual memory has run out.
-Actions There are several courses of action you can take if you encounter the previous error: • You can set an upper limit on the amount of virtual memory a LOAD command can use by setting LOAD_MEMORY_MB to a non-zero value, with 2000MB the maximum allowed value. • You can also adjust BLOCK FACTOR or BLOCK SIZE LOAD command options.
-These command options default to 10000 and 500000, respectively, but you can set them to any number.
-Setting them lower forces the load to use less virtual memory. • You can also resort to loading a subset of the columns at a time, which is referred to as a partial-width load.
-Unused semaphore es and shared memory left after abnormal exit Possible causes Killing processes on UNIX systems may result in semaphores or shared memory being left behind instead of being cleaned up automatically.
+Unused semaphores and shared memory left after abnormal exit

+Possible causes Killing processes on UNIX systems may result in semaphores or shared memory being left behind instead of being cleaned up automatically.
 To eliminate unneeded semaphores, you should periodically run the UNIX ipcs command to check the status of semaphores and shared memory.
 The ipcs -a command lists the ID numbers, owners, and create times of semaphores and shared memory segments.
-When all Sybase IQ instances are started by the same user (as Sybase recommends), you can search the OWNER that are not being used.

-After verifying with the owner that these shared memory segments and semaphores are not in use, run the UNIX ipcrm command to remove them.
-Use the -m parameter to specify the memory segment ID and the -s command to specify the semaphore ID number, in the following format:

-ipcrm -m mid1 -m mid2 ... -s sid1 -s sid2 ...

-% ipcrm -m 40965 -s 5130 -s36682
+When all Sybase IQ instances are started by the same user (as Sybase recommends), you can search the OWNER column for that user name.
+Identify shared memory segments and semaphores that are not being used.
+Action After verifying with the owner that these shared memory segments and semaphores are not in use, run the UNIX ipcrm command to remove them.
+Use the -m parameter to specify the memory segment ID and the -s command to specify the semaphore ID number, in the following format: ipcrm -m mid1 -m mid2 ... -s sid1 -s sid2 ...
+For example: % ipcrm -m 40965 -s 5130 -s36682